How to identify animal tracks and footprints

 The muddy and snowy footpaths of the countryside are the perfect canvas for animal hoof, paw and footprints.
 Learn how to identify animal tracks in winter in the British countryside with our handy wildlife guide.

-Winter is one of the best times to look for signs of life in the countryside.
-On your next winter walk, turn your gaze to the ground and you'll spot evidence all around you, from the pronounced claw prints of a mink and the webbed feet of a gull, to the interdigital pad of a badger.
+Although winter is one of the best times to look for tracks and footprints in the countryside, you can look anytime - especially after wet weather.
+On your next walk, turn your gaze to the ground and you'll spot evidence all around you, from the pronounced claw prints of a mink and the webbed feet of a gull, to the interdigital pad of a badger.

 Muddy paths, riverbanks and woodlands are a great place to spot animal tracks, while winter snows create a fresh canvas for footprints, especially in open fields and along country roads and farm tracks.